CoralCoralCoralCoral/documentation/sprints/sprint_2/use_cases.md

 # Use Cases

-### 1. Title -- Geo Visualisation of Jurisdictions
+**Title:** Geo Visualisation of Jurisdiction

-  ### 2. Purpose -- Display the Local Authority Districts and MSOA contained within them, visualized on a map.
+**Purpose:** Display the Local Authority Districts and MSOA contained within them, visualised on a map.

 **Purpose:** As a user, I want to implement actions within a given geographic scope so that I can use resources efficiently.

-### 4. Actors -- The System and the User
+**Actors:**
+- System
+- User

-### 5. Preconditions -- Data for LAD and MSOA is loaded onto the UI.
+**Preconditions:**  Data for LAD and MSOA is loaded onto the UI.

 **Main Flow:** Regular flow of activities.

-#### Step 1 -  UI map shows the outlines for the LADs.
+- **Step 1** -  UI map shows the outlines for the LADs.

-#### Step 2 - The User selects a LAD.
+- **Step 2** - The User selects a LAD.

-#### Step 3 - The System zooms into the LAD and displays the MSOAs within the LAD.
+- **Step 3** - The System zooms into the LAD and displays the MSOAs within the LAD.

 - **Step 4** - The system updates the simulation to reflect the effects of the action in the chosen area.

 **Alternative Flow:** Exceptions to main flow.

-### 8. Postcondition -- Actions are successfully applied within the specified geographic scope, optimizing resource use.
+**Postcondition:** Actions are successfully applied within the specified geographic scope, optimizing resource use.

-### 9. Tests

-#### Test 1
+**Test:**
-- Step 1: Check if LAD outlines are displayed on the map.
+- **Step 1:** Check if LAD outlines are displayed on the map.
 If not FAIL.
-- Step 2: Select LAD.
+- **Step 2:** Select LAD.
 Check if the currently selected LAD is the LAD that was selected.
 If not FAIL.
-- Step 3: Check if the map state has been updated to reflect the selected LAD.
+- **Step 3:** Check if the map state has been updated to reflect the selected LAD.
 If not FAIL.
-  - Check if map zooms to the bounds of the selected LAD.
+- **Step 4:** Check if map zooms to the bounds of the selected LAD.
 If not FAIL.
-  - Check if the outlines of the MSOAs within the LAD are displayed on the map.
+- **Step 5:** Check if the outlines of the MSOAs within the LAD are displayed on the map.
 If not FAIL.

+---

 ## 6 (v1) [[User story 6 v1]](user_stories.md)